-And so to Symi.
-About an hour and a half away, again by catamaran, I was whisked into a quieter world.
-To me, Symi consists of two parts: the Harbour area, or Yialos —bustling with tavernas, activity, cafés and hubbub.
+The harbour – known as Yialos – is busy and the area consists of two parts: Yialos —bustling with tavernas, activity, cafés and hubbub.
 A great place to people watch, and to stay in the thick of things.

-Then there’s the Chorio—the town on the hillside.
+Then there’s the Chorio—the upper town on the hillside.
 It’s quieter, but also more traditional and a great place to watch and greet the locals.
-This is where I stayed, courtesy of and hosted by Symi Visitor who book accommodation in restored houses in either the harbour or Hora.
-They secured me a beautiful ‘cave’ like dwelling, the Blue House: bedroom downstairs, steep wooden stairs to the living and kitchen area.
+This is where I stayed in a restored house – a beautiful ‘cave’ like dwelling, the Blue House: bedroom downstairs, steep wooden stairs to the living and kitchen area.
 It was just so, well, peaceful!
-Leaving my house in the morning, I “Kali mera”d a Greek man in his house, he called after me:
+Leaving my house in the morning, I “Kali mera”d a Greek man as I walked past his open door and he called out to me:

 Welcome to my island

-And then the Secret Garden: an old house between the Hora and towards Pedhi beach.
-(Another) Michalis and his Belgian wife Katya have transformed their dwelling into a courtyard cafe / bar serving breakfasts, crepes, mezes and open until – well – whenever the last person leaves, which could be 6am.
+The Secret Garden: an old house between the Hora and towards Pedhi beach: Michalis and his Belgian wife Katya have transformed their dwelling into a courtyard cafe / bar serving breakfasts, crepes, mezes and open until – well – whenever the last person leaves, which could be 6am.

 - It’s perfectly safe to leave your door unlocked (maybe not wide open, but even then I wouldn’t be surprised if it was OK).

-- Be sure to visit the Hora – maybe climb the 400 steps to the Square from the harbour in the early morning, or early evening.
+- Be sure to visit the Hora – maybe climb the 400 steps of the Kali Strata from the harbour to the Square in the early morning, or early evening.

 - Water: very limited!
 Freshwater is shipped in erratically, and the desalination is used in the winter.
 Recycle your water as much as you can – respect the environment and your host island.